Skip to content

 Benefits for my Brain and Body

-This year I’ve taken a mental health life consulting class, started cold plunging, moved cities, started a new job, and recently became an uncle – so they may or may not be related to no longer consuming alcohol.
+During that time, I’ve taken a mental health life consulting class, started cold plunging, moved cities, started a new job, and recently became an uncle – so they may or may not be related to no longer consuming alcohol.

 In the last few months, I’ve noticed a lot more clarity throughout the day.
 I don’t have mental fogginess in the afternoon and I show up to work alert.